bluekitchen/btstack/doc/manual/docs/how_to.md

      */
     void gap_advertisements_enable(int enabled);

-If a Bluetooth Controller is neither discoverable nor conectable, it does not need to periodically turn on its radio and it only needs to respond to commands from the Host.
+If a Bluetooth Controller is neither discoverable nor connectable, it does not need to periodically turn on its radio and it only needs to respond to commands from the Host.
 In this case, the Bluetooth Controller is free to enter some kind of deep sleep where the power consumption is minimal.

 Finally, if that's not sufficient for your application, you could request BTstack to shutdown the Bluetooth Controller.
 For this, the "on" and "off" functions in the btstack_control_t struct must be implemented.
 To shutdown the Bluetooth Controller, you can call: